leonardmangini/GettingAndCleaningData/CodeBook.md

 The script then cleans up variable names in the mergedData dataset.
 It uses the names and gsub commands to remove parenthesis and dashes and fix capitalization

-The script then cleans up the activities in mergedLabels with tolower, toupper and gsub commands.
+The script then cleans up the activities in mergedLabels with tolower and gsub commands.
-It removes underscores and take 'ALLCAPS' formats to capitalized first letters of the second half of the name It saves these back into mergedLabels
+It removes underscores and lowercases the 'ALLCAPS' formats.
+It saves these back into mergedLabels

 It then cleans up the subject names and uses cbind to append mergedSubjects, mergedLabels, mergedData in that order